BobRay/CacheClear/readme.md

 Documentation is available at [Bob's Guides](http://bobsguides.com/cacheclear-tutorial.html)

-Utility snippet -- deletes all files in the core/cache directory
+Utility snippet for MODX Revolution -- deletes all files in the core/cache directory